awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

 + **Resource** – You use an Amazon Resource Name \(ARN\) to identify the resource that the policy applies to\.
 For more information, see [ARNs for CloudFront Resources](#access-control-resources)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
 For example, depending on the specified `Effect`, the `cloudfront:CreateDistribution` permission allows or denies the user permissions to perform the CloudFront `CreateDistribution` action\.
 + **Effect** – You specify the effect, either allow or deny, when a user tries to perform the action on the specified resource\.
 If you don't explicitly grant access to an action, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.

-CloudFront doesn't support resource\-based policies\.
+  CloudFront does not support resource\-based policies, but it does support resource\-level policies\.
+For more information about the types of permissions policies that CloudFront supports, see [Managing Access to Resources](#access-control-manage-access-intro)\.

 For more information about IAM policy syntax and descriptions, see the [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.